postmanlabs/postman-mcp-server/README.md

 #### Manual configuration

-You can manually integrate your MCP server with VS Code to use it with extensions that support MCP.
-To do this, create a `.vscode/mcp.json` file in your project and add the following JSON block to it:
+You can manually integrate your MCP server with Cursor or VS Code to use it with extensions that support MCP.
+To do this, create a `mcp.json` file in your project and add the following JSON block to it:

 ```json
 {